9 Best Compound Exercises (Full Body)

 2. Hinge forward at the hips to perform a deadlift, pushing your hips back as you lower the dumbbells down along the front of your body.
 Focus on keeping your back in neutral alignment with your neck and shoulders throughout the entire movement.
 Keep a slight bend in your knees.

-3. Then, drive through your heels to push your hips forward, squeezing your glutes as you return to a standing position.
+3. Then, drive through your heels to push your hips forward and squeeze your glutes as you return to a standing position.

 4. As you press your hips forward to stand up, “clean” the dumbbells up towards your shoulders.
 Catch the dumbbells at your chest in a front rack position.